varnishcache/varnish-cache/doc/sphinx/index.rst

 in front of a web server an cache the content.
 It makes your web site go fast.

-We suggest you start by reading the :ref:`_Installation`.
-Once you have Varnish up and running go through the :ref:`_tutorial-index`.
+We suggest you start by reading the :ref:`install-index`.
+Once you have Varnish up and running go through the :ref:`tutorial-index`.

 Contents: